 Design Life podcast is a must-listen for all freelance designers.
 Charli Marie and Femke talk about the challenges that come with freelance and remote work.
 Every week, they talk about ways to deal with life as a freelancer and share tips and tricks for being a better designer.

 The podcast helps you handle everything—from dealing with sore clients, finding clients who value design, to leveling up your design game.
-Also check out our article on rules that every freelance designer should live by and basic design mistakes to avoid.
+Also check out our articles on rules that every freelance designer should live by and basic design mistakes to avoid.

 User Defenders is the best podcast for those who want to be User Experience designers.
 UX Design is a growing field and not a particularly easy thing to talk about.
 UX is an umbrella term that encompasses many different design disciplines from research and UI design.
 But Jason Ogle succeeds in this endeavor by turning the subject into a fun interview series.